albertattard/java-boot-camp/01 - Primer.md

 1. Add [curl](https://curl.haxx.se/)

     `curl` is not available on the image we are using.
-We can use a different image that already contains it, or install it ourselves.
+We can use a different image that already contains `curl`, or install it ourselves.

+    **⚠️ Note that we are working inside a container and all changes we make to this container will be lost once this container is stopped.**

     ```bash
     bash-5.0# curl http://www.google.com